gtalem/gitPractice/README.md

 # gitPractice
 demo for git practice

-This is my first Git practice.
+This is my first Git practice!